Britain sends military to fight Ebola as firms urge more action

 "Without the support of the international community the situation for these economies, many of whom are only beginning to return to stability after decades of civil war, will be even more catastrophic," they said in a statement.

-Signatories of the statement included chief executives from ArcelorMittal (ISPA.AS), Randgold Resources (RRS.L), London Mining LOND.L, IAMGOLD (IMG.TO), Newmont (NEM.N), Aureus Mining AUE.L, and Hummingbird Resources (HUMR.L).
+Signatories of the statement included chief executives from ArcelorMittal, Randgold Resources, London Mining, IAMGOLD, Newmont, Aureus Mining, and Hummingbird Resources.

 The decision by the British government to step up aid follows Sunday's announcement by U.S. President Barack Obama that the United States needed to do more to help control the deadly virus.